stoerr/DwimDao/README.md

 -------------------

 To make this really usable one would need to implement the following things.
+- Implement non-bean Types like Strings and numbers for @DwimSQL
 - Implement "save", "delete", "deleteBy" methods
 - What to do about update methods?
 - Provide Annotations for: